svarthaj/sf-simulator-ui/README.md

 ```
 By default, the server will run on port ```8000```, but this can be configured.
 To check if everything is running visit ```localhost:8000```.

+## Project Details
+This section is reserved for explaining the file organization of the Project.

+### How to add new functions
+Since this interface works on top of the (SF-Simulator)[https://github.com/svarthaj/sf-simulator] all the functions defined in the UI must be compatible with the ones defined in the simulator.
+Ideally, this coupling should be automatic, but for now it must be done manually by the programmer.

+Therefore, to add new functions some details must be taken in consideration:
+1. Add the function details to a switch case inside the function ```overlayOn``` defined in ```views/index.ejs```.
+1. The order of the function attributes must be the same as defined on the Simulator.**

+### To-do's
+1. Add the rest of the functions.
+1. Polish the list of current added functions (e.g. adding editing capabilities).
+1. Implement some constraints for Topic and Queue name.
+Ideally it should check in the DB to see what names have been used.
+This is important to avoid function overlapping.
+1. Implement the *Manage* tab.
+This should allow the user to see every simulation in the DB and give them the option to Start/Stop publishing data with each one of them.

 ## Built With

 * [Express](https://expressjs.com/) - Web Framework for JS